The Truth About Optimizing Google My Business for Small Biz

 Local SEO Myth #5: “People will call if they need me—I don’t need to add products or features.”

 Leaving out your services, product offerings, or a book now button makes it harder for people to act.
-Your Google My Business profile should do more than show info.
+Your GMB profile should do more than show info.
 It should let people take the next step fast—whether that’s booking, calling, or browsing.

 You’ve probably heard these.
 Maybe even believed them.
 Many others have been in the same spot.